matkv/matkv.github.io/Blender.md

 To make the new selection a separate object, we press P.

 If we want to make an object thicker, we can add the Solidify modifier.
 This adds thickness to any mesh.

+We can disable showing the solidifier modifier specifically for the edit mode so it is not visible while in edit mode.

+If we want to add more squares to our mesh, we can right click it and select "Subdivide".

+Alt+Click (Shit+Alt+Click on Linux) selects an edge loop.
+That way we can make a selection across the whole mesh but only one "row".
+Control + I inverts the selection.

+When we want our grid to stick to the object we can set the snap option to **face**.
+(Select project individual Elements if the neighbours should also be affected)

+When pressing "E" while having two vertices selected we can extrude them and create two new ones.